yupimaki/netflix-and-socks/README.md

 with `IdentityFile path/to/key.pem`.

 ## Final Aliases on Host

+_NOTE: If your host machine isn't running linux, 1) wot r u doin, 2) please refer to the link in the references to crack these last steps on other OSes_

 Finally, we need an easy way to set up our ssh tunnel to the proxy server and launch a browser which is configured to connect to the web through the proxy.